 You will need to decide if this job is right for you, sometimes camps can be located in the middle of nowhere and some things are restricted like drinking and having to abide by a curfew.
 You will also have to learn new skills and be prepared to adapt into a new culture dealing with problem children, rustic living conditions and working long hours.
 Expect a challenge which is also a lot of fun and a great learning experience and extremely rewarding.

 If you live outside of North America you will need a J1 visa to work at camp in the USA.
-The easiest way to apply is through an international sending agency like Camp America, InterExchange or Gap360 (see company info below).
+The easiest way to apply is through an international sending agency like Camp America, InterExchange or Gap360 (see company info above).
 These companies provide a package where you will need to pay a fee.
 The cost is around £349 and this includes return transatlantic flights, meals & accommodation, medical insurance, our support and much more.
 At camp, you will receive pocket money of around $600-$1200 depending on age, skills and qualifications.

 Each agency charges different upfront fees, some include things like travel/medical insurance, group flights, 24 hour support, airport pick-up and more.
 Please beware some companies charge a lower upfront fee but this might not include flights which can make the price shoot up.
 The total cost for working at a summer camp can be anywhere from £350 - £800 depending on what is included.
 Don't be put off by this price through as all companies offer wages for working during summer (pocket money).
 We recommend you don't be put off if a company charges more upfront than another, just because one company offers a cheaper price to apply it might end up costing you more overall.